w3f/polkadot-wiki/docs/general/glossary.md

 ## Preimage

-The on-chain proposals do not require the entire image of extrinsics and the data (for instance, the WASM code, in case of upgrades), but would rather just need that image's hash.
+The on-chain proposals do not require the entire image of extrinsics and the data to be submitted (for instance the WASM code, in case of upgrades), but would rather just need that image's hash.
-The **preimage** can be submitted and stored on-chain against the hash upon the proposal's dispatch.
+That **preimage** can be submitted and stored on-chain against the hash upon the proposal's dispatch.

 ## Proof of Stake (PoS)